 The nicest thing is of course to have an extraction tool with a built-in word cloud generator, like SDL Trados Studio has.

 But if you use other term extraction tools, you can still copy the extraction results into the word cloud generator.
 I used a term list extracted by SketchEngine, copied in the list of extracted terms plus scores and the result was this:

-Multi word terms are no problem at all, and the size of the terms varies according to the scores calculated by SketchEngine for each term.
+Multi word terms are no problem at all, and the size of the terms varies according to the scores calculated by SketchEngine for each term, check out carpet cleaners dublin.
 Much more relevant than frequency in most cases …

 My conclusion: Very nice!

 PS: If you are interested in terminology extraction for interpreters, Josh Goldsmith is conducting an interesting study on this subject.
 First results may be expected to be presented in November at the 2nd Cologne Conference on Translation, Interpreting and Technical Documentation (CGN18).